 But meanwhile, the world was going to end in 2012, remember?
 The sense of urgency was incredibly palpable, and there was so much work to do.
 So some of our most seasoned activists jumped into action, courting funders directly and establishing spin off organizations.
 But there was an unintended consequence: while their organizations dreamed up and executed fruitful campaigns, they did not become “the movement”.
 In fact, some of those firebrands actually became somewhat isolated from movement-building work.

-“You get what you design for,” says Monica Sherpa, a former United Nations consultant who helps visionaries realign their practice with their guiding principles.
+“You get what you design for,” says Monica Sherpa, a former United Nations consultant who helps visionaries realign their practice with their guiding principles (and who mentored a few Occupy activists).
 Distributing or taking money before a structure for distributing money is developed, creates a non-transparent resource distribution structure.
 If you don't have transparency built in, nontransparent structures will organically develop and eventually become isolated from the whole.
 This is why it makes practical sense to continually ask ourselves if we are aligning our principles with our practice.
 If we don't grasp this, how can we challenge the lies and the hoarding of the 1%?

 THE SOLUTIONARY PART: Making A Living, Without Killing Your Spirit